noelweichbrodt/fixing-procurement-ebook/content/00_Introduction.md

 After sending it in, I felt nervous about cranking up the price that high.
 It seemed like a huge amount of money to charge for what needed to be done considering how many experts we had on-staff that could craft a great website for this kind of thing almost in their spare time!

 Recovery.gov ended up costing $19 Million dollars.
-We at Sunlight, were not even eligible to bid on the contract, so we, perhaps the nation's leading experts on web-based transparency projects like Recovery.gov, did not even make it to the first round in the bidding process.
+We at Sunlight were not even eligible to bid on the contract.
+In fact we, perhaps the nation's leading experts on web-based transparency projects like Recovery.gov, did not even make it to the first round in the bidding process.

 That was my first experience with government procurement.
 And it is when I started talking about it as something I thought needed changes.